I noticed a pattern with 12 paying clients

 PS.
 We still have openings in the community for business owners who want to grow and land more clients on LinkedIn in 2026.
 Reply back if you'd like to grab one.

-Founder of Video On Easy Mode
+Founder of Content On Easy Mode

 When you're ready, here's how I can help: